Ivy League: Origin of the name

 "Planting the ivy" was a customary class day ceremony at many colleges in the 1800s.
-In 1893, an alumnus told The Harvard Crimson, "In 1850, class day was placed upon the University Calendar. ... the custom of planting the ivy, while the ivy oration was delivered, arose about this time."
+In 1893, an alumnus told The Harvard Crimson, "In 1850, class day was placed upon the University Calendar ... the custom of planting the ivy, while the ivy oration was delivered, arose about this time."
 At Penn, graduating seniors started the custom of planting ivy at a university building each spring in 1873 and that practice was formally designated as "Ivy Day" in 1874.
-Ivy planting ceremonies are recorded at Yale, Simmons College, and Bryn Mawr College among other schools.
+Ivy planting ceremonies are recorded at Yale University, Simmons College, and Bryn Mawr College among other schools.
 Princeton's "Ivy Club" was founded in 1879.

 The first usage of Ivy in reference to a group of colleges is from sportswriter Stanley Woodward (1895–1965).

 The first known instance of the term Ivy League appeared in The Christian Science Monitor on February 7, 1935.
 Several sportswriters and other journalists used the term shortly later to refer to the older colleges, those along the northeastern seaboard of the United States, chiefly the nine institutions with origins dating from the colonial era, together with the United States Military Academy (West Point), the United States Naval Academy, and a few others.
 These schools were known for their long-standing traditions in intercollegiate athletics, often being the first schools to participate in such activities.
 At this time, however, none of these institutions made efforts to form an athletic league.